Generic Name: adapalene

 Dosage Forms and Strengths

-Each gram of the lotion contains 1 mg (0.1%) adapalene in an oil-in-water emulsion.
+Lotion, 0.1%.
+Each gram of the lotion contains 1 mg of adapalene in a white to off-white oil-in-water emulsion.

 Warnings and Precautions

 Ultraviolet Light and Environmental Exposure

 Exposure to sunlight, including sunlamps, should be avoided during the use of Differin Lotion.
 Patients with high levels of sun exposure and those with inherent sensitivity to sun should be warned to exercise caution.
 Use of sunscreen products and protective apparel (e.g. hat) are recommended when exposure cannot be avoided.
 Weather extremes, such as wind or cold, may be irritating to patients under treatment with Differin Lotion.

 Signs and symptoms of local skin irritation (such as erythema, scaling, dryness, stinging/burning) may be experienced with use of Differin Lotion.
 These are most likely to occur during the first 2 weeks of treatment, are mostly mild to moderate in severity, and usually lessen with continued use of Differin Lotion.
 Depending upon the severity of these side effects, patients should be instructed to use a moisturizer, reduce the frequency of the application of Differin Lotion 0.1%, or discontinue use.
 Differin Lotion should not be applied to cuts, abrasions, eczematous or sunburned skin.
 As with other retinoids, use of “waxing” as a depilatory method should be avoided on skin treated with Differin Lotion.
 Avoid concomitant use of other potentially irritating topical products (abrasive soaps and cleansers, soaps and cosmetics that have strong skin-drying effect and products with high concentrations of alcohol, astringents, spices, or limes).

 Clinical Studies Experience